 Defense Department Base Budget

-The defense base budget is $576 billion funds the National Security Strategy and National Defense Strategy.
+The defense base budget of $576 billion funds the National Security Strategy and National Defense Strategy.
 It creates three new initiatives: the U.S. Space Force, the U.S. Space Command, and the Space Development Agency.
-DoD will spend $9.6 billion on cyberstrategy and expansion of artifical intellligence.
+DoD will spend $9.6 billion on cyberstrategy and expansion of artificial intelligence.
 It will build a new missile field in Alaska to defend against ballistic missile threats.
-Emplloyees will receive a 3.1% pay increase.
+Employees will receive a 3.1% pay increase.

 Congress also provided funds to safeguard bases from climate change.
 It required facilities in the 100-year floodplain to design for two more feet of flooding.
 It wants DoD to investigate China’s activities in the Arctic.
 To that end, it authorized icebreakers.